When Do Credal Sets Stabilize? Fixed-Point Theorems for Credal Set Updates: Main Results

-It is then easy to see, then, that, under conditions \ref{item1}, \ref{item2}, \ref{item3-prime}, \ref{item4-prime}, the $\underline{g}_k$'s are continuous and the $\underline{g}_k(P^\text{ex})$'s are countably additive probabilities, so all the results we derived previously continue to hold.
+Note that $E_\star$ does not depend on $P^\text{ex}$.
+It is also easy to see that condition (IV'), and in particular $E_\star \equiv E_\star(A)$, for all $A$, is particularly strong.
+Under conditions (I), (II), (III'), and (IV'), the $\underline{g}_k$'s are continuous and the $\underline{g}_k(P^\text{ex})$'s are countably additive probabilities, so all the results we derived previously continue to hold.

-More in general, our results hold for modifications to the CBDL updating mechanism that ensure continuity of (a modification of) the $g_k$'s, and that (a modification of) the ${g}_k(P^\text{ex})$'s are Kolmogorovian probabilities. \demo \end{example}
+More in general, our results hold for modifications to the CBDL updating mechanism that ensure continuity of (a modification of) the $g_k$'s, and that (a modification of) the ${g}_k(P^\text{ex})$'s are Kolmogorovian probabilities.